ashtonkbailey/Movie-Tracker/README.md

 ``` cd ../frontend-movie-tracker ```

 ```npm install```

+In order to run locally you will also need to apply for an API key [here](https://www.themoviedb.org/documentation/api).
+This key should live in a file called `apiKey.js` in the `utils` directory.

 ```npm start``` - you will be asked if you should start the server on a new port - say 'yes'

 ## Contributors and roles